judekanjamala/RelRL/README.md

 You may also consider installing the `why-ide` package.

+Alternatively, if you install Why3 from source, make sure to also install the OCaml API.

 ### Compilation

+The sources are expected to compile using OCaml 5.1.1 and above.

 To compile, `cd` to the directory where you cloned this repository (referred to as `<WHYREL>` from here on) and run `make`.
 To test out your installation